 INTRODUCTION

-The indoor air pollutants may pose health risks and comfort problems as people spent most of their times in the indoor environment (Kumar et al., 2022).
+The indoor air pollutants may pose health risks and comfort problems as people spend most of their time in the indoor environment (Kumar et al., 2022).
 Indoor air quality is a common term that represents to what extent the air we breathe inside buildings is healthy (Abdel Hameed et al., 2004).
 Indoor air quality (IAQ) not only disturbs the physical health of indoor inhabitants (Kelly & Fussell, 2019; Vardoulakis et al., 2020; Fazli et al., 2021), but also affects various learning skills, behavioural characteristics, sleeping habits, and mental abilities (Tran et al., 2020; Zhang et al., 2020).
 Indoor air can be significantly polluted, often more so than outdoor air, due to common sources like combustion process as cooking, heating, chemical products (cleaners, air fresheners), building materials (asbestos,VOCs), biologicals (mold, dander, dust mites), and tobacco smoke, leading to serious respiratory and other health issues (Bueno de Mesquita et al., 2022).

-Particulate matter is considered as one of indoor air pollutants that involved in adverse health effects (Maung et al., 2022; WHO, 2024).
+Particulate matter is considered as one of indoor air pollutants that causes adverse health effects (Maung et al., 2022; WHO, 2024).
 Indoor particle concentration depends on both the intensity of indoor aerosol sources and penetration of outdoor particles into the indoor environment (Eštoková et al., 2010).
 PM include pollutants that can be either inorganic or organic in nature, including toxic metals.
 Heavy metals are significant environmental pollutants and their toxicity is a problem of increasing significance for ecological, evolutionary, nutritional and environmental reasons (Jaishankar et al., 2013).
 Deposition from the atmosphere can cause heavy metals to build up in soil, upsetting soil ecosystems and impeding plant growth.
 Long-term environmental deterioration and health hazards may result from their ability to seep into water bodies and into the food chain.
 Additionally, human inhalation of heavy metals absorbed by total dispersed particles is completely hazardous (Soliman et al., 2025).
 Heavy metals can bind to particles such as dust, soot, and secondary aerosols, significantly amplifying their toxic effects (Nwabachili et al., 2025).
 Industrial activities as phosphate fertilizers, waste incineration, production and fossil fuel combustion in addition to automobile exhaust are the most resources of lead, Zinc and Cadmium.
 Indoor bioaerosols contamination is still a major health concern, particularly in developing countries (WHO, 2001).
 Health risks caused by bioaerosols including bacteria, fungi and viruses may include allergies, cardiovascular and respiratory infections (Martins et al., 2020).
 The main sources of indoor bacterial contamination are Pets (Ownby et al., 2013; Marcu et al., 2021), organic waste storage in the indoor areas (Moldoveanu, 2015), people movement enter and exit the indoor environment and air filters and air conditioning systems (El-Batrawy and Hasballah, 2024).

 Damietta is an industrial governorate known for its textile, furniture, sweets and leathers industries as well as dairy products and rice mills and also for its agricultural heritage.
 Furthermore, it is a fishing industry town, having one of the largest fleets on the Mediterranean which accounts for half of the Egypt’s fishing boats (El-Batrawy, 2010).
 Few studies have focused on indoor air quality (IAQ), primarily due to the diverse range of indoor microenvironments and technological limitations in monitoring indoor air.
 This study aimed to evaluate indoor air quality in medical and residential sites in Damietta Governorate, Egypt.
 Both indoor and outdoor concentrations of particulate matter (PM10) and heavy metals (Pb, Zn and Cd) in addition to bacterial concentrations were determined.